gainward/gae-go-boilerplate/README.md

 ## About

-This project aims to give developers an easy to use boilerplate project that can easily jumpstart projects utilizing App Engine and Go.
+This project aims to give developers an easy to use boilerplate project that can easily jumpstart projects utilizing App Engine's Go runtime and the Closure compiler.

 ## Features